movementlabsxyz/MIP/MIP/mip-21/README.md

 - **Validation Mechanism**: The off-chain signature produced by the multisig is verified against the message on-chain.
 The challenge is to ensure the off-chain signature logic matches the on-chain data, but relying on a protocol like CCTP that has been tested in live environments significantly reduces the risk.

+Or on Circle's own words:

+1. An on-chain component on source domain emits a message.
+2. Circle's off-chain attestation service signs the message.
+3. The on-chain component at the destination domain receives the message, and forwards the message body to the specified recipient.

 This approach minimizes the need for additional components and avoids the reliance on synthetic assets, leading to a simplified and cost-effective bridge solution.

 ## Reference Implementation